michaelnny/deep_rl_zoo/README.md

 ```

-### Atari environment
+### Atari games
-* By default, we have the following settings for all `run_atari.py` module:
-    - `--num_iterations=20 --num_train_steps=1e6 --num_eval_steps=2e5`
 * Due to hardware limitation, for DQN (and the enhancements like double Q, rainbow, IQN, etc.), we set the maximum experience replay size to 200000 instead of 1000000.
 * By default, we uses gym `NoFrameskip-v4` for Atari game, and we omit the need to include 'NoFrameskip' and version in the `environment_name` args, as it will be handled by `create_atari_environment` in the `gym_env.py` module.
-* We don't scale the observation with the atari wrappers BEFORE store the states into experience replay, as that will require 4-5x more RAM.
+* We don't scale the observation with the atari wrappers before store the states into experience replay, as that will require 4-5x more RAM.
     - As a reference, consider tuple (Stm1, Atm1, Rt, St, Done) as one sample and we stack 4 frames, and we store 100000 samples in experience replay.
         - If we do scale before store into replay, it will allocate ~14GB of RAM.
         - But when don't scale the states, it only requires ~3GB of RAM.